NzoCs/Learning-point-processes/README.md

 <span id='acknowledgment'/>

-### Original EasyTPP Team
+### Original new_ltpp Team

-This project builds upon the excellent foundation provided by the [EasyTPP](https://github.com/ant-research/EasyTemporalPointProcess) team from Machine Intelligence Group, Alipay and DAMO Academy, Alibaba.
+This project builds upon the excellent foundation provided by the [new_ltpp](https://github.com/ant-research/EasyTemporalPointProcess) team from Machine Intelligence Group, Alipay and DAMO Academy, Alibaba.
 We are grateful for their pioneering work in making TPP research more accessible.

 ### Key Inspirations

 The following repositories and frameworks have influenced this work:

-- **[EasyTPP](https://github.com/ant-research/EasyTemporalPointProcess)**: Original foundation and inspiration
+- **[new_ltpp](https://github.com/ant-research/EasyTemporalPointProcess)**: Original foundation and inspiration
 - **[PyTorch Lightning](https://lightning.ai/)**: High-performance training framework
 - **[Neural Hawkes Process](https://github.com/hongyuanmei/neurawkes)**: Fundamental TPP implementations
 - **[Attentive Neural Hawkes Process](https://github.com/yangalan123/anhp-andtt)**: Attention mechanisms in TPP